 - We will focus on sustaining, promoting, and developing the skills that will increase the capacity of young people to learn remotely where this remains necessary, making sure that remote learning equips them to make a successful return to school when the time comes

 I hope you can see that an awful lot of preparation and risk assessing has taken place to ensure we can minimise risk to students and staff alike.
 We will continue to dedicate ourselves to safe working practice as students, families and staff are always at the forefront of all we do.
-We have developed a COVID 19 handbook and have updated it according to current guidance and will continue to do so.
+We have a COVID 19 handbook and have updated it regularly according to current guidance and will continue to do so.
 Our online learning for those who have to work from home reflects the ethos of our in-school provision and teaching staff will support the small number of families to adapt learning into your home setting according to your circumstances.

 Please click on the link below to take a look at our plan of action to keep all at St. George’s safe and healthy.